 Dynamic Factor Graphs for Gene Regulatory Networks (DFG4GRN)

+– Quick comparison box that has stats of each algorithm such as: number of parameters, data inputs (required/optional), recommended data size

 What it does:

-A major problem with microarray data is noise.
-The data that is used to infer gene regulatory networks small.
-To combat noise, techniques such as taking the median or mean of separate microarray can be used, however microarrays are currently quite expensive, and reduc already small dataset.
-The data used to infer a regulatory network may only be based o a few replicates.
+A major problem with microarray data is measurement noise and data scarcity.
+The data that is used to infer gene regulatory networks comes from a small number of microarrays that sample a highly complex biochemical process (the evolution of the concentrations of mRNA over time) using relatively large time intervals.
+To combat noise, several replicate microarrays can be sampled at the same time point, and then techniques such as taking the median or mean of separate microarray replicates can be used.
+There are two problems with this approach: first, microarrays (or other approaches to measure expression) are currently quite expensive, and, second, data averaging reduces an already small dataset.
+The inferred regulatory network may be based on only a few replicates.
 What the Dynamic Factor Graphs for Gene Regulatory Networks (DFG4GRN) algorithm does is try to reduce this problem by using the noisy data to model the ideal data set: one that would be measured without noise.
 Inference is then done on this modeled ideal dataset instead of the noisy one.
 Predictions about the noisy dataset are made assuming a fitted Gaussian noise model.

-In order to do this, we use a model. raphical representation of the data time, where the data at each time point is represented by a node y(t).
-Each node’s state, or value, is decided by some number of previous nodes.
-More specifically, if each node at time t is influenced by the node directly preceding it, that ishe node from time t-1), then setupit the is known as a “rst Order Markov Chain”.
-We can also model the influence coming from any number of previous nodes: this is called an “m-Order Markov Chain”.
+In order to do this, we use a dynamical graphical model.
+A graphical representation is merely the representation of the structure within the data.
+In our case, this structure is unrolled in time, where the data at each time point is represented by a variable y(t).
+This variable corresponds to a node in the graph.
+In a dynamical graph, each node’s value, can be decided by some number of previous nodes.
+For example, if each node at time t is influenced by the node directly preceding it, that is the node from time t-1), then the graph is known as a “first Order Markov Chain”.
+We can also model the influence coming from many previous nodes: this is called an “m-Order Markov Chain”.
 Keeping this idea in mind, we can tweak this model a bit, so now instead of the value of each previous node deciding the value of the next node by some function f, we can instead model the dynamics of the system, that is, the change between values.
-In our case, this means that each node y(t) represents all of our expression values at time point t, and we want to come up with some function f that models the change in expression between times t and t+1.
+In our case, this means that each node y(t) represents all of our expression values at time point t, and we want to come up with some function f that models the change in expression y between times t and t+1.

 ** FIGURE OF MARKOV CHAIN **